varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 * fetches cannot be conditional, so ``If-Modified-Since`` and ``If-None-Match`` headers are removed from the backend request.

+When Varnish sees that it has hit a hit-for-miss object on a new request, it executes ``vcl_miss``, so any custom VCL you have written for cache misses will apply in the hit-for-miss case as well.

 ``builtin.vcl`` sets ``beresp.uncacheable`` to ``true``, invoking the hit-for-miss state, under a number of conditions that indicate that the response cannot be cached, for example if the TTL was computed to